-- 1. when an imminent serious crime or one in progress must be prevented; - 2. there is evidence that a perpetrator of a serious crime is hiding on premises; - it is required in order to provide urgent assistance to persons whose lives, health or personal freedom are endangered, or another in case of ultimate necessity is at hand.

-(2) Upon completion of the inspection police bodies must draw up a protocol, indicating:

-- the name and position of the official and his/her place of work;

-- 2. the identity of the owner or of the occupant;

-- 3. the legal grounds for the inspection;

-- 4. the time and place of conducting it;

-- 5. the outcome.

-(b) Transportation of migrants - security standards; rules and instructions;
+- 1. When an imminent serious crime or one in progress must be prevented; - 2.
+There is evidence that a perpetrator of a serious crime is hiding on premises; - 3.
+It is required in order to provide urgent assistance to persons whose lives, health or personal freedom are endangered, or another in case of ultimate necessity is at hand. - (2) Upon completion of the inspection police bodies must draw up a protocol, indicating: - 1.
+The name and position of the official and his/her place of work; - 2.
+The identity of the owner or of the occupant; - 3.
+The legal grounds for the inspection; - 4.
+The time and place of conducting it; - 5.
+The outcome. - $(b) \ Transportation \ of \ migrants security \ standards; \ rules \ and \ instructions;$

-If the apprehended for illegal border crossing persons cannot be handed over to the neighbouring country in 24 hours period, they shall be transferred to Specialized Facilities for Temporary Accommodation of Foreigners which is under the umbrella of Migration Directorate - Mol or to the State Agency for Refugees within the Council of Ministers.
+If the apprehended for illegal border crossing persons cannot be handed over to the neighbouring country in 24 hours period, they shall be transferred to Specialized Facilities for Temporary Accommodation of Foreigners which is under the umbrella of Migration Directorate - MoI or to the State Agency for Refugees within the Council of Ministers.

-- > Ordinance Iz-1143/04.05.2011 for the organization and rules for carrying escorts in Mol; - Ordinance Iz-2271/01.10.2010 for the methods and the organization of carrying land/sea/river border surveillance.
+During their transportation, the following internal regulations shall be strictly obeyed: Ordinance Iz-1143/04.05.2011 for the organization and rules for carrying escorts in Mol; Internal Methodological Guidelines for carrying escorts;

-Escorting is compulsory transportation of one or more persons in specific route, carried by Escort Teams.
-It is conducted:
+Ordinance Iz-2271/01.10.2010 for the methods and the organization of carrying land/sea/river border surveillance.

-- by feet;
+by feet;

-- with specialized escort vehicles or service cars;
+with specialized escort vehicles or service cars;

-- > with regular civil transportation busses;
+with regular civil transportation busses;

-- with railways;
+with railways;

-- with airplanes:
+with airplanes;

-- with sea/river transportation;
+with sea/river transportation;